djnavarro/knitr-11ty/posts/hello-changelog/index.md

 ---
-title: The project changelog
+title: Hello, it's a plain markdown changelog
-subtitle: It's where we list things!
+subtitle: It's a plain markdown post.
+It's a hello world!
+It's a changelog!
+Is there anything this post can't do?
+Well, yes.
+Quite a lot
 date: 2023-12-23
 ---